Entidad/fwos-native-template/README.md

 source 'https://cdn.cocoapods.org'
 ```

-For `@aries-framework/cheqd` to work, the Hermes engine needs to be used instead of JSCore.
+The Hermes engine needs to be used instead of JSCore.
 To do so, ammend `ios/Podfile` as follows:

 ```
   use_react_native!(